nabilah-h-s/NSL/Clean Code/java clean code .md

 	- @SuppressWarnings - TODO

 - **Brace style**
-Not recommended in Java but maybe Good Practice for other language :
+<br>Not recommended in Java but maybe Good Practice for other language :

 	    if ( point > target )
 	    		    {